HTTP-RPC/Lima/README.md

 <br/>
 <img src="README/vertical-alignment.png" width="683px"/>

 The `spacing` property defines the amount of space reserved between subviews.
 For row views, this refers to the horizontal space between the subviews; for column views, it refers to the vertical space.
-If unspecified, a default (system-dependent) spacing is used.
+If unspecified, a default (system-dependent) value will be used.

 ### Baseline Alignment
-The `isAlignToBaseline` property can be used to enable baseline alignment in a row view.
+The `isAlignToBaseline` property enables baseline alignment in a row view.
 When this property is set to `true`, subviews are aligned to their respective baselines rather than the top or bottom egdes of the row.
 For [example](LimaTest/BaselineAlignment.swift):

 <img src="README/baseline-alignment.png" width="250px"/>

 ### Grid Alignment
-The `isAlignToGrid` property can be used to enable grid alignment in a column view.
+The `isAlignToGrid` property enables grid alignment in a column view.
 When this property is set to `true`, the subviews of every `LMRowView` in the column are vertically aligned in a grid, as in a spreadsheet or HTML table.
 For [example](LimaTest/GridAlignmentViewController.swift):

 <img src="README/grid-alignment.png" width="250px"/>

 ### View Weights
 Often, a row or column view will be given more space than it needs to accommodate the intrinsic sizes of its subviews.
-Lima adds a `weight` property to `UIView` that is used to determine how the extra space should be allocated.
-This value specifies the amount of excess space the view would like to be given within the parent (once the sizes of all unweighted views have been determined) and is relative to all other weights specified within the superview.
-For row views, weight applies to the excess horizontal space, and for column views to the excess vertical space.
+The `weight` property can be used to specify the amount of excess space that should be allocated to a subview, relative to other weighted subviews.
+For row views, weights apply to the excess horizontal space, and for column views to the excess vertical space.

 Note that explicitly defined width and height values take priority over weights.
 If a view has both a weight and a fixed dimension, the weight value will be ignored.